mattyschell/geodatabase-build-postgresql/README.md

 ## Test

-Test that all expected elements have been built for geodatabase creation.
+Test that we are ready for geodatabase creation.

 ```shell
 $ export PGDATABASE=devtestdb